 Jean: In closing, please tell us how to access you and your books.

-My background is in Organizational Psychology and Adult Development.
-I also hold a Masters in coaching and career management.
+Sunita's background is in Organizational Psychology and Adult Development.
+She also holds a Masters in coaching and career management.

 Leading Consciously concepts and skills covered in this blog post: